buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/security.md

 The onboarding process is a crucial part of obtaining an API key.
 The following describes the process which we aim to implement as part of this project.

 1. A Prospective Chatbot Participant will requests to join the Buerokratt System via email or using some other 'non-automated' mechanisim.
-  They will need to provide the Endpoint the participant will be hosted on, its Institution and it's Name.
+  They will need to provide the Endpoint the participant will be hosted on, its Institution and its Name.

 2. The CentOps Admin creates the requested participant using the CentOps private Admin API.

    ``` json